|Helping researchers navigate clinical & translational research regulatory processes.||Regulatory Foundations, Ethics, and Law Program|

-The Regulatory Knowledge and Support Program minimizes the regulatory burdens for investigators and promotes cooperation and interoperability by coordinating the diverse processes of inter-institutional research, including human subjects protections, patient privacy, quality improvement, contracting, and support for FDA-regulated research.
+The Regulatory Foundations, Ethics, and Law Program minimizes the regulatory burdens for investigators and promotes cooperation and interoperability by coordinating the diverse processes of inter-institutional research, including human subjects protections, patient privacy, quality improvement, contracting, and support for FDA-regulated research.

 Specifically, the program: